hipe/tmx/fields/doc/issues/012-normal-normalization.md

     `optional` is equivalent to defining that it has a default of `nil`.

-  - IFF the above provision is in place, we can then simplify things by forbidding the use of `nil` as a default. (for such cases you must use the `optional` flag instead.) :[#here.F.2]
+  - IFF the above provision is in place, we can then simplify things by forbidding the use of `nil` as a default. (for such a meta-association, use the `optional` flag instead.) :[#here.F.2]

   - THEN FINALLY, IFF every association falls into one of these 3 *categories*: